Epeli Ganilau: 2013 Constitution

 The i'Taukei (indigenous population) felt their rights were being eroded and their identity disrespected.
-The results of the 2018 elections confirmed the polarization of races.
+The results of the 2018 elections confirmed the polarisation of races.
 The noble aims of the 2013 Constitution existed only in theory.
-At the practical level, the personal attacks and mudslinging against the indigenous leaders and those opposed to government served to galvanize political unity within the indigenous population against the Bainimarama government.
+At the practical level, the personal attacks and mudslinging against the indigenous leaders and those opposed to government served to galvanise political unity within the indigenous population against the Bainimarama government.
 Group identity and solidarity in the face of perceived threats was being emphasised by the Opposition.
 Ironically, the political behaviour of the Bainimarama government towards its political opponents compelled the latter to play upon the primordial instincts of indigenous Fijians.
 Backed into a corner the Opposition had no other choice.
 They were between a rock and a hard place.

+Ratu Epeli Ganilau was named a presidential candidate in 2015, but the position was won by Jioji Konrote.
+Konrote was not a member of the Council of Chiefs.
+This election was the first secret ballot cast under the 2013 Fijian Constitution.

 In the November 2018 elections, the governing Fiji First Party was returned with a very much reduced majority securing just over 50% of the votes and losing six seats in the process.
 A strategic shift in voting patterns against the Fiji First government had taken place.
 In the face of perceived threats to its identity indigenous Fijian group interests increasingly came to determine their political choices.
 Whether this trend will gain sufficient momentum over the next four years to bring about a change of government in 2022 remains to be seen.
 Ni sa moce.

 Personal life

-Ganilau hails from the village of Somosomo, in Taveuni.
-He is the son of the late Ratu Sir Penaia Ganilau, the first President of the Republic of Fiji (1987–1993).
-Like his late father, Ratu Epeli is a member of the same Mataqali Valelevu (the tribal landowning unit) of which the Tui Cakau is the head.
+Ganilau hailed from the village of Somosomo, in Taveuni.
+He was the son of the late Ratu Sir Penaia Ganilau, the first President of the Republic of Fiji (1987–1993).
+Like his late father, Ratu Epeli was a member of the same Mataqali Valelevu (the tribal landowning unit) of which the Tui Cakau is the head.
 Originally they were a migrant tribe who referred to themselves as the Ai Sokula who settled and subsequently merged with their host society, the Cakaudrove people on the south coast of Vanua Levu near the village of Vunisavisavi.
 The Ai Sokula led by their chief, the Tui Cakau, achieved ascendancy over others through conquest.
 They subsequently moved to Taveuni and later occupied the village site of Somosomo which became the seat of the Tui Cakau and the Vanua of Lalagavesi.
-Ratu Epeli is a member of the Ai Sokula (the term refers to the chiefs of the Vanua of Lalagavesi).
-He is a relative of the current Tui Cakau (Ratu Naiqama Lalabalavu).
+Ratu Epeli was a member of the Ai Sokula (the term refers to the chiefs of the Vanua of Lalagavesi).
+He was a relative of the current Tui Cakau (Ratu Naiqama Lalabalavu).
 Ratu Epeli Ganilau was married to Adi Ateca Mara, the eldest daughter of Ratu Sir Kamisese Mara, the founding father of modern Fiji.
 Adi Ateca died in November 2018.
-They have two sons and two daughters.
-Ganilau also has nine grandchildren.
-His hobbies include rugby, boxing, and shooting.
+They had two sons and two daughters.
+Ganilau also had nine grandchildren.
+His hobbies included rugby, boxing, and shooting.

+Ganilau died on 23 March 2023, at the age of 71.